-One of my favorite childhood memories was venturing into the woods with my late grandfather to fill up gallon jugs with water from a spring he found and tapped himself.
-I never thought much about it back then; walking a quarter mile or so into the wooded hills to obtain the family’s drinking water was just something that was routine.
+Venturing into the woods with my late grandfather to fill up gallon jugs with water from a natural spring he found and tapped himself is one of my favorite childhood memories.
+I never thought much about it back then.
+Walking a quarter mile or so into the wooded hills to collect the family’s drinking water was just routine.

-Years later, when I moved down the road from my grandparents and experienced the rural fun of having to haul water in from town, I found comfort in knowing that the old spring was still resting in the hills should we ever need it.
+Years later, I moved down the road from my grandparents and experienced the rural fun of having to haul water in from town.
+It was then I found comfort in knowing that the old spring still rested in the hills should we ever need it.

 Finding and Tapping a Natural Spring